vgerous/SB-IJCAI-Paper/Readme.md

 ```
 - downSampleFactor: 0(no data) - 1(all data)
 - prediction_model: one of 'LinearFit', 'TSDec', 'FCNet', 'LstmNet', 'AutoARIMA', 'FbProphet', 'UCM'
-- optimization model: "MIP" from gurobipy package; "Heuristic" implemented by using idea of Heuristic Search
+- optimization model: 'MIP' from gurobipy package; 'Heuristic' implemented by using idea of Heuristic Search
 - whether optnet: 1(do optnet) / 0(not do optnet).
 Note that only 'FCNet' supports OptNet option.

 ## Run Bayesian Optimization Module